-- Making a delicious meal, with a minimal amount of fresh produce, for those days, when your fridge is almost empty, but you still have an onion around.
+- Make a delicious meal, with a minimal amount of fresh produce, for those days when your fridge is almost empty, but you still have an onion around.

 - Making this delicious tomato risotto recipe, even in wintertime, we cannot make a fresh summery tomato risotto.

 I often add a couple of charred cherry tomatoes to our tomato risotto when I still have some fresh tomatoes.

 If you use fresh tomatoes, like San Marzano tomatoes, dice and add to the risotto immediately after adding wine.

 You can also make this red sauce risotto with tomato sauce if you don't have concentrated tomato paste but have some Italian passata.

 The tomato sauce will be consumed and reduced as you cook the risotto, creating the same effect.

 You can use dried basil instead of fresh basil to make this tomato basil risotto, the result will be slightly different, as the fresh basil aroma is unique.

 Still, you can definitely replace it with one tablespoon of the dried stuff.

 If you are using tomato puree instead of tomato paste, you can also go for a tomato basil puree, so you have your basil fixed for additional convenience.